pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

         :return: a new instance of this object with a copied internal state.

     .. method:: finalize()
+        Finalize the current context and return the message digest as bytes.

+        Once ``finalize`` is called this object can no longer be used.

         :return bytes: The message digest as bytes.